Skip to main content

 Learn the difference between static and animated GIF downloads and when to use each format.

-Updated over a month ago
+Updated over 3 weeks ago

-When exporting your designs, you’ll find two GIF format options—static and animated.
 Each serves a different purpose, and choosing the right one ensures your content looks and performs as intended.

 Static GIFs

-Static GIF downloads result in a file with a .GIF extension, but they behave like a single image file.
+Static GIF downloads result in a file with a .gif extension, but they behave like a single image file.

-• Only the first slide of your design will be visible.
+• Only the first slide of your design will be visible

-• Animations and slide transitions are disabled.
+• Animations and transitions are not included

 When to use:

-• For lightweight, non-animated graphics.
+• For lightweight, non-animated graphics

 Animated GIFs